angeluzdomini/intercom-take-home-test/README.md

 **Apache Maven 3.6.1**

 ### Building the code
-You can build the code using the following command from the root folder of the project:
+You can build the code running the following command from the root folder of the project:
 > **mvn clean install**
+The above command also runs the test cases during the build.

+To run test cases alone, run the following command from the root folder of the project:
+> **mvn test**

 ### Running the code
 After building the code successfully, go to the root folder of the project and run the command: